Gustav72/CV-Creator/README.md

 ### Overview

 This application allows users to create a CV and then print it out!
 This project was created using React.
 Every section has its own component.
-Future improvements include a more visually appealing UI, ability to add custom sections, and the ability to remove any section not wanted.
+Future improvements include a more visually appealing UI, making the final print out more appealing, adding custom sections, and adding the ability to remove unneeded sections.

 ![Screenshot of User Interface](./screenshot.png)